 By Nancy Da Silva

-That it’s faster is indisputable.
+That these procedures are faster is indisputable.
 Today, thanks to technology, faster is seen as better.
 We’ve become a society that wants what it wants as fast as they can get it, from their coffee to their food to their internet and now, their babies.

 That you don’t have to labor to bring the baby into the world during a c-section operation is true.
 However, what new c-section mothers don’t realize but learn very soon is that the pain they avoided during birth is dragged out over months in their recovery.
-Cate, a forty year old voice over artists had planned to have her son vaginally but for some reason at 9cm the baby wasn’t able to rotate fully and after several exhaustive hours a c-section was finally suggested.
-She wants to drive home the point that , “while I can sit just fine and am not bleeding after my delivery, I've got staples across my abdomen and had to deal with the after effects of surgery; no driving, no heavy lifting, nerve tingling/sensation loss.”
+Cate, a forty-year-old voiceover artist had planned to have her son vaginally but for some reason at 9cm the baby wasn’t able to rotate fully and after several exhausting hours, a c-section was finally suggested.
+She wants to drive home the point that “while I can sit just fine and am not bleeding after my delivery, I've got staples across my abdomen and had to deal with the after-effects of surgery; no driving, no heavy lifting, nerve tingling/sensation loss.”
 No one takes into account that the suffering many mothers go through before a c-section is even suggested as an option makes a vaginal birth with its epidural seem like a cake walk.

 After a vaginal delivery, the new mother walks out of the hospital with her bundle of joy, with only the worry of tearing any stitches (an episiotomy is a rare occurrence where the outer wall of the vagina has to be cut in the event that the baby’s head is too big to pass through), and cumbersome breastfeeding, if she so chooses.
 C-section mothers have a much harder time breastfeeding because of tricky positioning thanks to their incision.